 gametophyte participate in a fertilization (syngamy) event.
 One fuses with the egg to form a zygote and the second fuses with the central cell.
 This sperm nucleus combines with the central cell’s two nuclei to form a triploid ‘endosperm’ nucleus.
 The central cell then proliferates, forming a tissue, endosperm, that has a limited development and is only found during seed development and often, but not always, in the mature seed.
 The initial stages of endosperm development involve a ‘free-nuclear’ stage where nuclei divide with no cell wall formation, creating a multinucleate, all triploid, (coenocytic) cell.
 This material is called ‘liquid endosperm’ and is familiar as coconut milk, which is actually cytosol.

-- In angiosperms the female gametophyte, which is very limited both in size and lifespan, is not the nutritive tissue for the developing embryo as it is in other seed plants, e.g., the conifers.
+- In contrast with other seed plants, e.g., the conifers, in angiosperms the female gametophyte, which is very limited both in size and lifespan, is not the nutritive tissue for the developing embryo.
 In angiosperms the nutritive tissue for the developing embryo is the endosperm, the tissue resulting from a second fertilization event.

 The variations in the basic plan of flowers are one of the amazing stories of botany and of all biology.
 In general, the changes can be attributed to the forces of natural selection acting on the interaction between pollinators and plants.
 Some of the common transformations from the pattern described above include: